jabarnia/HqO_Dashboard/README.md

 and the tenants are different - so imagine what a dashboard like this can do in terms of improving the everyday of everyone who works in these buildings.
-The goal here is to help owners understand what properties each building has, and show them how they compare to their competitors.
+The goal here is to help owners understand what properties each building has, and show them what improvements would have the highest impact on their tenant's satisfaction.

 ## Elements

-Data is coming from HqO servers as tables, and the folder data includes a step by step guide on how to preprocess it.
+Data is coming from HqO servers as tables, and the folder .\data\Building_data includes a step by step guide on how to preprocess it.
 As a part of that process, two machine learning models shall be trained on our data:

 - A Kmeans model to cluster our buildings
 - A regression model trained on the user satisfaction column